Tuition Refund (Policy SA-6)

 Procedure:

-The Tuition Refund schedules are viewable on the Clarkson College website under the Student Accounts section.
+section.
 It is the student’s responsibility to be aware of the schedule.
-Students may file a Petition for Reconsideration if extenuating circumstances exist that affect the student’s withdrawal and/or tuition refund.
+Students may file a Petition for

 Full Semester (15-week session fall and spring, 12-week session summer) On-campus and Online Courses:

-Before the first official day of the semester | 100% |
+| Before the first official day of the semester | 100% |

-First week of class (Second Friday after the semester begins) | 100% |
+| First full week of class (Second Friday after the semester begins) | 100% |

-Second week of class (Third Friday after the semester begins if withdrawing from all classes) | 50% |
+| Second full week of class (Third Friday after the semester begins) | 50% |

-Beginning of the third week of class | 0% |
+| Beginning of the third week of class | 0% |

 - Students who drop a course by the second Friday of the semester will receive a full refund of tuition and fees.
 Fees are non-refundable after the second Friday of the semester.

-- Students who withdraw all semester course(s) after the second Friday of the semester will receive a refund as specified in the Tuition Refund Schedule referenced above.
+- Students who withdraw from all semester course(s) after the second Friday of the semester will receive a refund as specified in the Tuition Refund Schedule referenced above.

 - Students who withdraw from a course(s) after the second Friday of the semester will not receive a refund of tuition.